 - Shrink Volume can only make Unallocated space on the right.

 As you see in the screenshot, after shrinking D: drive, I get 20GB Unallocated space on the right of D. This space is non-adjacent to C drive and is on the left of E, so Extend Volume is disabled to both partitions.

 This is the most common reason why you can't extend volume in Server 2016 Disk Management.
 To solve this problem, if you want to extend system C drive, you need to move Unallocated space behind C drive in advance.

-- Download NIUBI Partition Editor, right click D: drive and select "Resize/Move Volume", drag the middle towards right in the pop-up window.
+- Download NIUBI Partition Editor, right click D: drive and select "Resize/Move Volume", drag the middle of D towards right in the pop-up window.
 Then Unallocated space will be moved next to C: drive.

 - Right click C: drive and select "Resize/Move Volume" again, drag right border towards right to combine this Unallocated space.

 - Click Apply on top left to execute.

 NIUBI Partition Editor is designed to work in virtual mode, real disk partition won't be modified until you click Apply to confirm.
 If you did something wrong, simply click "Undo" to cancel.
-The pending operations marked as can be done without rebooting server.
+The pending operations that marked as can be done without rebooting server.

 2. Why cannot extend partition in Server 2016 after deleting

 Because Disk Management is unable to extend partition C after shrinking D, some people tried to delete D instead, but Extend Volume is still disabled.
 There are 2 common reasons why you cannot extend partition in Windows Server 2016 Disk Management after deleting.

 ① Extend Volume function only supports extending NTFS and RAW (no file system) partition, FAT32 and any other types of partition can't be extended even if there is adjacent Unallocated space on the right side.